Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Results and Analysis

 \paragraph{RQ2.
 Do historically linked languages preserve Bengali cultural meaning better than standard cross-lingual translation would suggest?}

 To answer RQ2, we compare the four standard-language settings, \textit{Bangla}, \textit{English}, \textit{Hindi}, and \textit{Urdu}, to test whether historically linked languages preserve Bengali cultural meaning better than a simple translation baseline would suggest.
-Figure~\ref{fig:rq2_historically_linked_languages} presents the comparative results across the four standard-language settings.
-The results show a mixed but informative pattern: \textbf{English remains the strongest overall transfer language}, but \textbf{Hindi and, to a lesser extent, Urdu often preserve cultural meaning better in caption generation than their lower VQA scores alone would suggest}.
-Averaged across models, English achieves the best performance (59.44\% zero-shot VQA; 59.69 LLM-Judge$\times 100$), followed by Bangla (57.37\%; 50.59), Hindi (54.04\%; 53.08), and Urdu (50.12\%; 50.40).
-Notably, Hindi's average caption quality (53.08) is higher than Bangla's (50.59), even though its VQA is lower, suggesting that historically linked languages can retain culturally meaningful descriptive content even when answer selection remains harder.
+Table~\ref{tab:rq2_historically_linked_languages} presents the comparative results alongside their relative differences (deltas) from the Standard Bangla baseline.
+The results show a mixed but informative pattern: \textbf{English remains the strongest overall transfer language}, but \textbf{Hindi and, to a lesser extent, Urdu preserve cultural meaning in caption generation to a remarkably high degree despite the cross-lingual shift}.
+Averaged across models, English achieves the best performance (59.44\% VQA; 59.69 LLM-Judge$\times 100$), followed by Bangla (57.37\%; 50.59), Hindi (54.04\%; 53.08), and Urdu (50.12\%; 50.40).

-This pattern is especially visible in representative strong models.
-For \texttt{GPT-4.1-mini}, caption quality is almost identical between Bangla and Hindi (56.24 vs.\ 56.19), despite a larger VQA gap (61.22\% vs.\ 57.19\%).
-For \texttt{Gemma3-27B}, Urdu caption quality (56.21) even exceeds its Bangla score (53.90), while VQA still drops from 64.82\% to 54.62\%.
-These results indicate that historically linked languages do preserve part of Bengali cultural meaning, particularly in semantic and descriptive generation, but this advantage is not uniform across tasks.
-In short, the answer to RQ2 is \textbf{partially yes}: Hindi and Urdu retain more Bengali cultural meaning than a naive cross-lingual view might expect, especially for captioning, but they do not fully match Bangla or English in structured cultural reasoning.